Gaillardia aristata: Etymology

 The Latin name for the genus, Gaillardia, honors Gaillard de Charetonneau, an early French botanist.
-The species name, aristata, means 'bristled' in Latin, which describes the villi (hairs) covering much of the plant.
+The species name, aristata, means 'bristled' in Latin, which describes the trichomes covering much of the plant.

+G. aristata is known in multiple Salish dialects as 'spring salmon's eye' in reference to Chinook salmon.
 The Okanagan name, mitl'mn, means 'painting instrument,' a reference to the way the tribe 'painted' blanketflower on their bodies to reduce pain.